Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Configuration

-Rqueue has many configuration settings that can be configured either using application config or code.
+Rqueue offers many configuration settings that can be adjusted either through the application configuration or directly in the code.

-Apart from the basic configuration, it can be customized heavily, like number of tasks it would be executing concurrently.
-More and more configurations can be provided using SimpleRqueueListenerContainerFactory class.
+Apart from the basic configuration, Rqueue can be heavily customized, such as adjusting the number of tasks executed concurrently.
+Additional configurations can be provided using the SimpleRqueueListenerContainerFactory class.
 See SimpleRqueueListenerContainerFactory doc for more configs.

 @Configuration